We find ourselves in the midst of the fastest three hours in media.

 And these people do it every week.

-I had I had uh dinner with uh Joel and his wife and some other people on the Saturday after Thanksgiving out in LA, and I said, How far they started shooting this season in July.
+Now, I had dinner with Joel and his wife and some other people on the Saturday after Thanksgiving out in L.A.

-The end of July, I said, How far along are you?
+I said, how far along are you?

-And they said, We got six episodes in the can.
+And they said, we got six episodes in the can.

 And that was the end of November.